formularin/cygraph/README.md

 # Cygraph

-*A graph theory library implemented in Cython*
+*A fast and flexible Graph theory library*

 ## Installation